levensspel/db-index-benchmark/project-sprint-fitbyte/README.md

 The indexes being measured are adjusted to what expected to be more performant from case to case.
 The initial cases will use Hash index and B-Tree index as they are estimated more optimized for the given filtering condition.

+The queries in this testing are ran multiple times to see the relative average at the time and use this average number in the comparison.
+The standard deviation to the average could range from ~0.400 ms to ~2.000 ms at very rare case, e.g. a query averaging 1.500 ms could sometimes reach 1.000 ms and a query averaging 2.000 ms could reach ~4.000 ms, both rarely.

+But since the average numbers taken are notably noticeable as the most common result over some iterations, I decided to use it.Especially because it seems really hard to get a very exact number representing each query perfomances, I think it is pretty safe to at least figuring out whether there are significant difference in result.

 The cases being benchmarked are as follows:
 1. [Activity_Type](#case-1)
 2. [Activity_Type & Limit & Offset](#case-2)